steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-Instruments.md

 ![Export HS Layer Preset Dialog](../images/Export-HS-Layer-Preset-Dialog.png)

-The layout of HALion Sonic's interface and features requires some specific MIDI modules and busses.
-When you load a layer preset in HALion Sonic, any missing MIDI modules, busses, etc. that are required for HALion Sonic to operate are added automatically.
+The layout of HALion Sonic's interface and features requires specific MIDI modules and busses.
+When you load a layer preset in HALion Sonic, any missing MIDI modules, busses, etc. that are required for HALion Sonic to operate are automatically added.
 For example, if the Instrument-Bus was missing in the example above, HALion Sonic would add this bus when loading the layer preset, because it is needed for the Inserts tab in HALion Sonic.

-The following picture shows the program structure of the example instrument after these steps:
+The following image shows the program structure of the example instrument after these steps:

 * In HALion, export the instrument with **Export Program as VST3 Preset...**
 * Load the exported Layer in HALion Sonic and save it as program preset.